 Pricing: Consider the plugin’s cost and ensure it fits within your budget.
 Some plugins offer free basic plans with limited features, while others offer more comprehensive paid plans.

-10 of the top WordPress heatmap plugins (Free & Paid)
+10 of the top WordPress heatmap plugins (Free and paid)

-Now that we have that out of the way, let’s explore the best 10 heatmap WordPress plugins and tools to aid in masterfully analysing user behaviour on your website.
+Now that we have that out of the way, let’s explore the best 10 heatmaps WordPress plugins and tools to aid in masterfully analyzing user behavior on your website.

 1. Hotjar

-One of the most popular tools and plugins for website analytics consumer behaviour is Hotjar, which aids in your understanding of how visitors engage with your website.
-It enables you to identify particular areas that require improvement for a better user experience.
+One of the most popular tools and plugins for website analytics consumer behavior is Hotjar, which aids in your understanding of how visitors engage with your website.
+It enables you to identify areas that require improvement for a better user experience.

 Heatmaps are the first feature that is offered.
-These visual maps let you see exactly where visitors come from and which page views they spend the most time exploring.
-With the use of Hotjar’s recordings, you may also view your website through the eyes of the visitor.
+These visual maps let you see where visitors come from and which page views they spend the most time exploring.
+Using Hotjar’s recordings, you may also view your website through the eyes of the visitor.

-If you need to speak with individuals directly, you can create custom surveys or just collect online comments.
-For companies of all sizes, Hotjar heatmap wordpress plugin provides a wide range of price alternatives.
+You can create custom surveys or collect online comments to speak with individuals directly.
+For companies of all sizes, the Hotjar heatmap WordPress plugin provides a wide range of price alternatives.

-Here are some of the key features of Hotjar:
+Here are some of the critical features of Hotjar:

-Recordings: Hotjar provides session recordings that capture the actions of website visitors in real-time.
-Along with unlimited heatmaps.
+Recordings: Hotjar provides session recordings that capture website visitors’ real-time actions and unlimited heatmaps.

 Feedback Surveys: Hotjar provides feedback surveys that allow website visitors to provide feedback on their experience.